Small-loss bounds for online learning with partial information: Introduction

-Instead of mixing in noise, we take advantage of the freezing idea, originally introduced by Allenberg et al. \cite{Allenberg2006} with a single threshold $\gamma$ offering a new way to adapt the multiplicative weights algorithm to the bandit setting.
+Instead of mixing with uniform action distribution, we temporarily avoid playing suboptimal actions (those with probability less than some threshold $\gamma$).
+This \emph{freezing} technique was originally introduced by Allenberg et al. \cite{Allenberg2006} with a single threshold $\gamma$ offering a new way to adapt the exponential weights algorithm to the bandit setting.
 The resulting estimator is negatively biased for the arms that are frozen but is always unbiased for the selected arm.
 Using these expectations, the regret bound of the full information algorithm can be used to bound the expected regret compared to the expected loss of any fixed arm, achieving low pseudo-regret in expectation.
 To achieve good bounds, we need to guarantee that the total probability frozen is limited.
 By freezing arms with probability less than $\gamma$, the total probability that is frozen at each round is at most $d\gamma$ and therefore contributes to a regret term of $d\gamma$ times the loss of the algorithm which gives a dependence on $d$ on the regret bound.
-This was analyzed in the context of multiplicative weights in \cite{Allenberg2006}.
+This was analyzed in the context of exponential weights in \cite{Allenberg2006}.